 There are occasions when concern about a child may mean that we have to consult other agencies.
 Whilst we would always aim to work in partnership with parents, there may be exceptions to this when concerns are raised for the protection of a child.

 On very rare occasions Social Care, whilst undertaking an investigation under S47 of the Children Act 1989, may want to speak to a child without parents’ knowledge.
 This decision would be made by the police and social care, we are required to work collaboratively with partner agencies and would therefore cooperate with direction given.
 This would however always only be done in situations where a child might be at immediate risk of harm.
 To gain consent at this point may increase the level of risk to the child or cause evidence of a crime to be lost.

 The procedures, which we follow have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
-If you want to know more about our procedures, please speak to the Headteacher, Miss R Pickup or your child’s class teacher.
-The Policy can be found on the website and a copy can be obtained from the school office.
+If you want to know more about our procedures, please speak to the Headteacher, Mrs R Mobbs or your child’s class teacher.
+The Policy can be found on the website (in the policies area) and a copy can be obtained from the school office.